 Live stream the Kentucky Derby online

-The derby is being aired on NBC.
-The actual race happens at 6:50 p.m.
+The Kentucky Derby is being aired on NBC.
+The actual race happens at 7:02 p.m.
+Eastern time.
 Coverage on race day begins at 2:30 p.m.

-Planning on taking part in all the pomp and circumstance on Saturday before the big race?
+Planning on taking part in all the pomp and circumstance from home this year?

 Chances are you will need more than two minutes of television.
-You’ll will probably want it on a big screen so all your guests can see the race while they sip on mint juleps.
+You’ll probably want it on a big screen while you sip on your mint julep(s) from home.

 I prefer Hulu with Live TV this year for a streaming service to watch the Kentucky Derby and other sporting events.

 But I will flesh all your possible choices out in more detail in a moment, including one option that’s always free.

 Coverage of this year’s Kentucky Derby starts on NBC at 2:30 p.m.
 ET, May 4.
 The actual race is at 6:50 p.m.
 ET

 Tiz the Law (3-5)

 Ny Traffic (20-1)